What is the Homeoblock Appliance

 What does the Homeoblock Retainer Device Look Like?

 The Homeoblock looks a bit like a retainer, an expander and night guard combined.
 It does not hurt to wear.
 The device is worn for approximately 10-12 hours at night.
 The Homeoblock device looks a lot like the DNA appliance invented by Dr. Singh.
 Singh and Belfore used to work together and great minds do think a like.
-The Homeoblock looks almost exactly like a DNA appliance with the exception of the shape of the springs.
+The Homeoblock looks almost exactly like a DNA appliance with the exception of the shape of the springs and the bite block.
 We use both appliances and see very similar results with the same design.
 The Homeoblock has been in existence longer than the DNA with it’s first trademark filed over 18 years ago.

 What Does The Homeoblock Appliance Cost?